raspberrypilearning/python-web-server-with-flask/worksheet.md

     ![Flask app with colour](images/flask-app-with-colour.png)

-Your `webapp` project directory should look something like this now:
+You have so far created a number of files and directories.
+It is worth just double checking your `webapp` project directory which should cotain the following and have a structure like this now:

 ```
 ├── app.py